-Fencehouse Roof Truss Company use ITW SpaceJoist for all floor applications.
-Manufactured using parallel, stress-graded timbers, joined together by V-shaped galvanised steel webs, SpaceJoists bring together the strength of steel with the lightness of wood to produce a system which is lighter than an all-steel equivalent, has a cleverly built-in access for services and overall performs much better than traditional all-timber joists
+Fencehouse Roof Truss Company uses ITW SpaceJoist for all floor applications.
+Manufactured using parallel, stress-graded timbers, joined together by V-shaped galvanised steel webs, SpaceJoists bring together the strength of steel with the lightness of wood.
+This produces a system which is lighter than an all-steel equivalent, has a cleverly built-in access for services, and overall, performs much better than traditional all-timber joists.

 Fencehouse Roof Truss Company uses ITW design software to create made-to-measure SpaceJoists.
-Manufactured in our factory, your joists arrive on-site and ready to install, reducing wastage, removing the need for alterations and saving on fitting-time.
-Available in a range of depths from 195mm to 424mm, Fencehouse Roof Truss Company’s SpaceJoist products are available in longer spans in comparison to solid timber, removing the need for intermediate load-bearing internal walls and reducing a building’s overall cost.
+Manufactured in our factory, your joists arrive on-site and ready to install, reducing wastage, removing the need for alterations and saving on fitting time.
+Available in a range of depths from 195mm to 424mm, Fencehouse Roof Truss Company’s SpaceJoist products are available in longer spans in comparison to solid timber, removing the need for intermediate load-bearing internal walls, and reducing a building’s overall cost.

 SpaceJoists simplify construction with the following features:

 - Lightweight system – reduces installation time by up to 50%.
-Site handling is safe and easy, and the need for specialist lifting equipment is in most cases
+Site handling is safe and easy, and the need for specialist lifting equipment is removed in most cases

-- Design flexibility – SpaceJoists can be designed to precisely locate bearing walls and accommodate larger services.
+- Design flexibility – SpaceJoists can be designed to precisely locate bearing walls and accommodate larger services

 - Wide spacing – labour time is reduced as fewer joists are required to complete a floor installation in comparison to solid timber.